Install GridOS Connect

 Assuming you still have the Helm Deployment Template bundle extracted on your local machine:

-1. Review the resource allocations in the values.yaml files provided for each chart.
+1. Review the resource allocation in the values.yaml files provided for each chart.

 2. Define any overrides as described in the Chart Value Override Recommendations section.